Hello friend, in today’s article we will see what a clamp meter is, what its construction is, and what its working principle is.

 The working principle of the clamp meter is the magnetic induction principle for making AC current measurements without coming in contact with any conductor.
 The flow of current across a wire produces a magnetic field.
 The Hall effect sensor detects a magnetic field that causes a current to flow at a low voltage in the sensor.

-Types of Clamp Meter:
+Types of Clamp Meters:

 There are various types of clamp meters available in the market such as AC and DC.
 Other clamp meters are as follows.
 Current Transformer type Clamp meter This is used to measure AC current only.
 Hall effect type meter is used to use both AC current and DC current.

 The flexible type uses Rogowski coils to measure AC only in tight spaces.
-A DC clamp meter is used to measure DC current only using a hole-effect without any contact.
+A DC clamp meter is used to measure DC current only using a hole effect without any contact.

 Specifications of the Clamp Meter: